schatekar/js-to-ts/README.md

 2. Adding Type declaration files
 3. Convert the code into typescript

+The source code for this article is on [GitHub](https://github.com/schatekar/js-to-ts).
+It is a very simple calculator application with just two files.
+I think that is enough files to demonstrate the approach.
+The initial javascript source is in [master branch](https://github.com/schatekar/js-to-ts). the changed source code at the end of every section is in appropriate branches in the same repository.

 Let's drive straight in then.

-# Adding  typescript config and webpack
+# 1. Adding  typescript config and webpack

 Any typescript code has to be transpiled down to JavaScript before it can be run.
 That is where webpack comes in handy.
 If you have never used Webpack before, then I recommend reading [A detailed introduction to webpack](https://www.smashingmagazine.com/2017/02/a-detailed-introduction-to-webpack/) before proceeding.